zitsen/xlsx2csv.rs/README.md

 ## Detailed options

-The following is printed by `xlsx2csv -h`
+The following is printed by `xlsx2csv --help`

 ```
 USAGE: